-There have been multiple rumours that Apple is developing an augmented reality (AR) device, going back well over two years.
-And things heated up in June, when the announcement of ARKit at WWDC 2017 made it clear that Apple is deeply interested in this area.
+The rumour that Apple is developing an AR headset aren't new; rumours of such a device have been circulating for well over two years.
+But things heated up in June 2017, when the announcement of ARKit at WWDC 2017 made it clear that Apple is deeply interested in this area.
 And no surprise: with Google and Microsoft developing AR devices, it seems like a party Apple can't afford to miss.

 Is Apple making a pair of AR glasses?
 And what would it look like?
 In this feature, we look at all the latest Apple AR rumours, patents and possible release date rumours.